-The Antarctican Society had its beginnings as "a bunch of the good old boys in the Washington D. C. Area, who were involved in Antarctica in some capacity during the International Geophysical Year, formed the Society as a not-for-profit educational organization in 1960," according to a recent article by treasurer Paul Dalrymple.
+The Antarctican Society had its beginnings as "a bunch of the good old boys in the Washington D. C. Area, who were involved in Antarctica in some capacity during the International Geophysical Year, formed the Society as a not-for-profit educational organization in 1960," according to an article by treasurer Paul Dalrymple in the .
 Actually the first preliminary formative meeting was held at the Cosmos Club in October, 1959.
 From the beginning, the organization welcomed members of either sex, anyone who could come up with the dues of one dollar.
-Currently the organization features a newsletter a few times a year, and other occasional events including summer gatherings at Paul Dalrymple's home on the Maine coast, and a Memorial Lecture on some aspect of Antarctic science.
-Ruth Siple, who died on 23 January 2004, was the heart and soul of the organization for many years, from the mid seventies through the millennium.
-She was an honored guest at the dedication of the domed station in January 1975 when the photo at right was taken.
-She is seated at a desk in Paul's former office in the old IGY station (US Navy photo courtesy Dick Wolak).
+Currently the organization features a newsletter a few times a year, and other occasional events have included summer gatherings at Paul Dalrymple's home on the Maine coast, and Memorial Lectures on an aspect of Antarctic science.
+Ruth Siple, who died on 23 January 2004, was the heart and soul of the organization for many years, from the mid 70s through the millennium.
+She was an honored guest at the dedication of the new domed Amundsen-Scott South Pole Station in January 1975 when the photo at right was taken.
+She is seated at a desk in Paul Siple's former office in the old IGY Pole Station (US Navy photo courtesy Dick Wolak).

 Two bits of media coverage about the Antarctican Society bear reproduction here:

 UPDATE!
 More recently the Society has had a this web presence thanks to hard-working webmaster Tom Henderson.
-All of the newsletters are available, along with other neat information and an offering of a free slide scanning service!
+All of the newsletters are available, along with other documentation of the Society's collection of artifacts, diaries, photos, and documents, as well as an offering of a free slide scanning service.

-Memberships start at $13 for online membership (more for hard copy).
-The online membership application site is here.
+Memberships start at $13 for online membership (more for hard copy newsletter delivery).
+The online membership application/information site is here.